A-Begging I Will Go

 To the Begging I Will Go

 The basis for the legend may be the fact that he was a fairly lusty liege; according to Stanley B. R. Poole, Royal Mysteries and Pretenders, Barnes & Noble, 1993, p.
 36, he was thought to have had as many as nine illegitimate children.
-But I agree that there is no reason to link the songs to him.
+It was in fact James V's father James IV who seems to have spent time incognito among the common people (Jackie Cosh, The King with the Iron Belt: The Life of King James IV of Scotland, JC Publications, 2018, p.
+53).
+But I agree that there is no reason to link the songs to either James.

 Logan-APedlarsPack has this from a broadside "Be Valiant Still," with the tune listed as "The old carle to daunton me."
 Whatever that is; a tune "To Daunton Me" is #182 in the Scots Musical Museum.